raspberrypi/documentation/configuration/wireless/access-point.md

 ```
 sudo nano /etc/default/hostapd
 ```
-Find the line with #DAEMON_CONF, and repalce with
+Find the line with #DAEMON_CONF, and replace with
 ```
 DAEMON_CONF="/etc/hostapd/hostapd.conf"
 ```